 In today’s review, we look at the new Kinera Imperial URD which is a new multi-driver electrostatic hybrid universal IEM.
 It is priced at $650.

-Disclaimer: The Kinera Imperial URD was sent to us a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Kinera and HifiGo for giving us this opportunity.

 To read more on Kinera products we have featured on Headfonics click here.